woernerm/fluent_anvil_copy/README.md

 ```
 The second parameter is a list of keys to translate.
 Fluent-Anvil assumes that the value of every given key
 represents a Fluent message id.
 Other keys and their values will not be touched and returned as-is.
-Context variables can be provided as keyworded arguments or omitted completely.
+Context variables can be provided as keyworded arguments or omited completely.
 For example,
 consider you selected "de_DE" as locale and had someone provide you with the corresponding .ftl
 file, the result might look like this: